The Text widget allows you to add static or dynamic text to your app.

 Tooltip—Provide hover text to describe the text content.
 If you connect the Text widget to data, you can use dynamic content by choosing Attribute, Statistics, or Expression

 Placeholder (available in templates)—When using the Text widget in a Web Experience Template, specify placeholder text to customize the content and style.

 Text format—Use the following common formatting options:

-- Font—Change the font type and change the font size by unit using pixels (px) or rem.
+- Font—Change the font type and change the font size by unit using pixels (px), rem, or view width (vw).

 - Basic font settings—Apply bold, italic, strikethrough, and underline formatting to text and choose a highlight color and font color.